userdashboard/dashboard/readme.md

 # What is Dashboard

 Modern web applications require coding a user account system, organizations, subscriptions and other 'boilerplate' again and again.
 Dashboard packages everything web apps need into reusable, modular software.
 It runs separately to your application so you have two web servers instead of one, and Dashboard fuses their content together to provide a single website or interface for your users.
-Your application server needs to provide a `/` and `/home` to get started.
+Your web app only needs to provide a `/` for guests and `/home` for signed in users to get started.

-Dashboard and modules include HTML and CSS pages for all the functionality users need.
-Your application server can serve two special CSS files at `/public/template-additional.css` and `/public/content-additional.css` to theme the Dashboard template and pages to match your application design.
+Dashboard uses a `template.html` with header, navigation and content structure.
+Dashboard and modules use HTML pages and CSS for all the functionality users need.
+Your application server can serve two special CSS files at `/public/template-additional.css` and `/public/content-additional.css` to theme the template and pages to match your application design.
 Dashboard assumes you must be signed in to access any URL outside of `/` and `/public/*`.

-Your content can be accessible to guests by specifying `<html data-auth="false">`.
+Your application server can return special HTML attributes and tags to interoperate with the Dashboard server.
+Your content can be accessible to guests by specifying `<html data-auth="false">` and you can serve full-page content by specifying `<html data-template="false">` in your HTML.

-Dashboard uses a `template.html` with header, navigation and content structure.
-Dashboard inserts content into the IFRAME using the `srcdoc` attribute.
-You can inject HTML snippets into the template by including `<template id="head"></template>` in your HTML.
-You can use the template's navigation bar by including `<template id="navbar"></template>` in your HTML.
-You can provide your own `template.html` to make broader modifications.
-You can serve content without the template - you serve the entire page -  by specifying `<html data-template="false">`.
+You can inject HTML snippets into the template by including `<template id="head"></template>` in your content or populate the template's navigation bar by including `<template id="navbar"></template>` with the links and any other HTML for your menu.

 # Hosting Dashboard yourself